thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Virgin - enclosure on top nav"
     />
-  <figcaption class="figure-caption">Virgin's home page navigation.
+  <figcaption class="figure-caption">Figure 9: Virgin's home page navigation.
 Credit: https://virgin.com </figcaption>
 </figure>

 Their enclosure isn't a traditional box with lines, but an entire boxed area that encloses the menu and contrasts with all other elements on the page.
 This is particularly important here because this is a sticky menu (when you scroll, it stays at the top of the viewport).